paytrail/documentation/content/legacy/rest-interface/_index.en.md

 The package requires **PHP 7.2** or newer.
 The detailed documentation is available on [**GitHub**][rest-gh] and [**Packagist**][rest-packagist].

-If you encounter any problems using the package don't hesitate reporting them to us in GitHub.
+If you encounter any problems using the package, please report them to us in GitHub.
 You can also participate in the package development by submitting us pull requests.

 ### Usage